dylan-lang/opendylan/documentation/core-reference/source/extensions.rst

 This macro is identical to *assert*, except that the assert is defined to take place only while debugging.

-The Harlequin compiler removes debug-assertions when it compiles code in “production” mode as opposed to “debugging” mode.
+The Open Dylan compiler removes debug-assertions when it compiles code in “production” mode as opposed to “debugging” mode.

 The *format-string* is a format string as defined on page 112 of the